eddiechu-zz/Encrypt-Delete-Test/README.md

 ![alt text](https://i1.wp.com/sandiegofreepress.org/wp-content/uploads/2015/12/gold-toilet-paper.jpg?fit=240%2C210&ssl=1)

- but cannot detect ransomware encryption operation, whole office computers and servers being locked.
+ BUT CANNOT detect ransomware encryption operation, whole office computers and servers being locked.

 Those vendors explain you should turn on all block mode, make sure all computer have the endpoint software, keep computer patch up to date, then most of invasion can be stopped.